Laragear/SubscriptionsDemo/README.md

 ## Subscriptions

 After your plans are set, the next step is to subscribe entities, like a user or a company.
-It doesn't matter which model you set to be subscribed, as this package handles subscribers as a polymorphic relationship.
+It doesn't matter which model you set to be subscribed, as this package handles the subscribers as a polymorphic relationship.

 ### Understanding Subscriptions